 - slotted spoon

 - Fill soup pot with water.
 Bring to a boil.
 Carefully, drop corn into the water.
 Let water return to a boil, cover and boil for five minutes.
 Using long handled tongs, remove corn from pot and set aside to cool.
 Reserve cooking water.
 When corn is cool enough to touch, cut off all the kernels and set them aside.
-Place cobs back in the water, cover pot and simmer for 30 minutes.
+Place cobs back in the water.
+Return to a boil, cover pot and reduce heat.
+Simmer for 30 minutes.
 Strain liquid into large mixing bowl.
 Set aside.

 - Melt two tablespoons coconut oil in saucepan.
-Add onions and stir until onions are coated with oil.
-Cover saucepan and cook over medium heat until onions have softened-about 10 minutes.
-Remove cover and add sugar.
-Stir well and cook until onions have caramelized and turned golden brown.
+Add onions.
+Sprinkle with salt and stir until onions are coated with oil.
+Stir well over medium-high heat until onions have caramelized and turned golden brown.
+This can take 20-30 minutes.
+You don't want to have the heat too high and burn the onions!

 - To serve soup: Fill each soup bowl with chilled Corn Soup.
-Garnish each serving with four to five slices of sauteed mushrooms and a pinch of chives.
+Garnish with a pinch of chives.
 Enjoy!